-With the reflection activities, the teacher leads a class discussion to review the key concepts and students summarize the discussion by writing answers to provided question prompts.
+Typically, this phase includes reflection activities where the teacher leads a class discussion in order to review key concepts with students.
+In turn, students summarize the discussion by writing short answers down to question prompts.

 The Reinforce phase is made of student-directed projects that enhance understanding of concepts and skills.

-During this phase, students work individually or in groups to complete projects that require application of the module’s concepts.
+In this phase, students work either individually or in groups to complete projects that require application of the module’s concepts.

-The reinforcement projects also cover critical academic skills such as conducting research, using the writing process, and giving presentations.
+The projects included in this phase also cover critical academic skills like conducting research, using the writing process, and giving presentations.

 Read the next section of this article to discover how teachers like you implement the four-phase curriculum in their classes.